 But background checks can work.

 Among the gun violence experts consulted by BuzzFeed News, the most popular policy was the introduction of universal background checks, intended to keep guns out of the hands of people disqualified through their criminal records or mental health issues.
+(A comprehensive review of gun violence studies, published in January 2017, confirmed that background checks and laws that require a permit to purchase firearms seem to be the most effective policies.)

 Under federal law, these checks are required each time a registered dealer sells a gun.
 But they're not required for private sales, which may account for 40% of the trade.
 It's a loophole that you can drive busloads of firearms through.